patricia-haumer/Investigating-Gender-bias-in-Music-Recommendation-Systems/README.md

 **Investigating Gender Bias in Music Recommendation Systems**

 ## 📌 Project Overview
 This project investigates the presence and mitigation of **gender bias** in music recommender systems.
-We explore two real-world datasets (Spotify and Last.fm), assess fairness in popularity-based recommendation outputs, and apply algorithmic debiasing using **AIF360** and **Fairlearn**.
+We explore two real-world datasets (Spotify Million Playlist Dataset and Last.fm), assess fairness in popularity-based recommendation outputs, and apply algorithmic debiasing using **AIF360** and **Fairlearn**.

 ### 🎯 Research Questions